 With all of the above fixed, you end up with a single Makefile target or shell script which would build the project's deb/rpm packages for me, either on my laptop or in the CI/CD system of my choice.

-I put together a complete example of how to build, run, and package an application using this system is available on Github: fpm-docker-example
+A complete example of how to build, run, and package an application using this system is available on Github: fpm-docker-example